JamesVorder/dapper/README.md

 ### Desktop App

-`npm run start`
+`yarn start`

 This starts the angular app on `localhost:4200`.
-The electon app needs this to be running, so you'll have to open a second terminal and run:
+The electron app needs this to be running, so you'll have to open a second terminal and run:

 `electron .`

-Alternatively, run ```npm run start:desktop``` to run both the web application and electron in parallel.
+Alternatively, run ```yarn start:desktop``` to run both the web application and electron in parallel.
+Run ```yarn start:desktop-mock``` to do the same, except using a mock server.